Koninklijke Philips N.V. (PHG) Analysis & Forecast for 2022

 Koninklijke Philips N.V.
-(NYSE: PHG) is -59.21% lower on its value in year-to-date trading and has touched a low of $14.79 and a high of $48.31 in the current 52-week trading range.
+(NYSE: PHG) is -64.50% lower on its value in year-to-date trading and has touched a low of $12.97 and a high of $48.31 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PHG stock was last observed hovering at around $15.01 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $20.55 for the next 12 months.
-It is also 63.22% off the consensus price target high of $40.87 offered by 15 analysts, but current levels are 5.11% higher than the price target low of $15.84 for the same period.
+The PHG stock was last observed hovering at around $13.74 in the last trading session, with the day’s loss setting it -0.66%.

 Sponsored